-Image: Dora Schimanko at a 2012 protest in Vienna against the Academics' Ball, a prom organised by Austria's right-wing party FPÖ.
+Image by Dora Schimanko at a 2012 protest in Vienna against the Academics' Ball, a prom organized by Austria's right-wing party FPÖ.

 Dora Schimanko is an 84-year-old Austrian former refugee.
-After the Anschluss in 1938, when Austria was annexed by Nazi Germany, she and her Jewish family fled to the UK to escape persecution by the Nazis.
-"They could have persecuted us for being lefties or being Jewish – either case, we'd be damned," she writes in her 2011 book Warum So Und Nicht Anders (Why it's Like This and Not Any Other Way).
+After the Anschluss in 1938, when Germany annexed Austria, she and her Jewish family fled to the UK to escape persecution by the Nazis.
+"They could have persecuted us for being lefties or being Jewish—either case, we'd be damned," she writes in her 2011 book, Warum So Und Nicht Anders (Why It's Like This and Not Any Other Way).

 We spoke to Schimanko to get her take.

-VICE: Hello Dora.
-What do you make of Donald Trump?
+VICE: What do you make of Donald Trump?

-So you're saying he's basically some kind of capitalist saviour?
+So you're saying he's basically some kind of capitalist savior?

 How did you find out that Trump had won the election?

 After Trump got elected, many urged the public not to panic and just wait to see what he would be like as president.
-Within his first week of office he scaled back the Affordable Care Act and tried to keep people from seven Muslim countries from entering the US, among other things.
+Within his first week of office, he scaled back the Affordable Care Act and tried to keep people from seven Muslim-majority countries from entering the US, among other things.
 Did you see that coming?